 The relay stores the authorization result with UE1 and UE2 user info.

-Once a final successful authentication result is received by the Relay from UE1 and UE2, Relay replies to the Discovery Target UE Request message from UE1 by sending a Discovery Target UE Response message including the successful authorization result.
+Once a final successful authentication result is received by the Relay from UE1 and UE2, Relay replies with an IP Discovery Authorization Response message including the successful authorization result.
 If the E2E authentication and authorization fails, the Relay sends a Response indicating failure.

 If UE1 is authorized, it sends a DNS Query to obtain UE2’s IP address/prefix.
 Relay verifies that UE1 is authorized to obtain UE2's IP address/prefix based on stored UE1 and UE2 user info and sends UE2's IP address/prefix in a DNS Response message.